Do you want to know about the psychology of logo design? You’re in the right place.

 Because of that fact, you must put a lot of thought into every aspect of your logo.
 Think about how it can be interpreted.
 The more you do this, the more control you’ll have.
 You’ll better predict what people will think and feel when they see it.

-So, one of the major things to spend your marketing budget on is carefully designing your logo style.
+So, one of the major things to spend your marketing budget on is thoughtful logo design.

 Follow a trend

-The thing is that when you design a logo, your audience is going to associate your business with it, so changing it along the way is a difficult process.
-Therefore, you want to make sure that it isn’t something that you do every once in a while.
+The thing is that when you design a logo, your audience is going to associate your business with it.
+Constantly changing it along the way is a difficult and expensive process.
+So you want to make sure that a logo redesign isn’t something that you do often.